 - Prohibition against applying for travel documents;

-- Geographical restriction from being near travel ports or airports;
+- Geographical restrictions, e.g., restriction from being near travel ports or airports;

 Persons refused bail at the magistrates' court may apply for bail to the High Court, but this can only be done after the magistrates' court has refused bail twice.

-When extradition has been ordered by Westminster Magistrates’ Court on the basis of an EAW/SAW, the requested person must be extradited:-
+When extradition has been ordered by Westminster Magistrates' Court under Part 1 of the Act the requested person must be extradited:

-- a date agreed by the judge and the foreign authority.
+- a later date agreed by the judge and the foreign authority.

 Where the requested person makes an unsuccessful appeal, he must be extradited within 10 days of:

 - the High Court's decision becoming final; or